 Course leader Erma Anderson explains how MSIS supports student-centered learning.

 The teaching of mathematics is complex.
 It requires teachers to have a deep understanding of the mathematical knowledge that they are expected to teach and a clear view of how student learning of that mathematics develops and progresses across grades.
 Success in teaching requires pedagogical knowledge as well as mathematical content knowledge.
-The goal of the two year Math Specialist International Schools program (MSIS) is to develop teacher capacity for enacting meaningful student-centered learning experiences around the mathematical concepts and practices described in the Mathematics Standards.
+The goal of the two-year Math Specialist International Schools program (MSIS) is to develop teacher capacity for enacting meaningful student-centered learning experiences around the mathematical concepts and practices described in the Mathematics Standards.

 The Standards emphasize a rigorous mathematics curriculum.
 Rigor is defined as a balance with equal intensity between procedural (how), conceptual (why) and application (where) of the mathematics being taught.
-Achieving rigor necessitates teachers expand their understanding of the content and the instructional practices needed to support student learning in all three aspects of rigor.
+Achieving rigor necessitates teachers to expand their understanding of the content and the instructional practices needed to support student learning in all three aspects of rigor.
 Well balanced math instruction between the aspects of rigor is easier said than done, especially when most teachers have learned math through a less balanced approach that favored rules and tricks over deep understanding.
 Different standards demand different ways of learning math—conceptual, procedural, or application—and that means teaching needs to adapt to meet those demands.
-This is addressed in the cohorts by engaging teachers in a variety of instructional approaches—multiple representations, discussion and reflection, and problem- solving opportunities—to target the aspects of rigor within the standards.
+This is addressed in the cohorts by engaging teachers in a variety of instructional approaches—multiple representations, discussion and reflection, and problem-solving opportunities—to target the aspects of rigor within the standards.

 The MSIS program is designed to enhance teachers’ knowledge of the progression of how students develop their understanding of mathematics and effective instructional strategies.
 MSIS Institutes were designed to provide teachers with a way to directly apply what they learn to their teaching.
-Research shows that teacher professional development leads to better instruction and improved student learning when it connects to the curriculum, the academic standards that guides teachers, and the assessments that determines student success.
+Research shows that teacher professional development leads to better instruction and improved student learning when it connects to the curriculum, the academic standards that guide teachers, and the assessments that determine student success.